Updated: Aug 20

 What are the 5-10 things important to me about living a long, healthy life and how do I apply them to the many medical treatment options and potential health outcomes?

 Today's run-of-the-mill complex, multi-criteria, multi-alternative decisions often have thousands of decision combinations calling for evaluation.
 Complex decisions require a blend of judgment, emotion, and objective information for proper evaluation.
-Our brains are naturally poor at these sorts of decisions.
-So much so, that neuroscientists and behavioral scientists have identified cognitive biases that make a difficult decision situation even worse. [iii]
+A surprising challenge is how naturally difficult it is for people to determine their own utility.
+Our utility is the economics word for a weighted set of preferences indicating the intrinsic value we place on a good or service. [iii] Our brains are naturally poor at these sorts of decisions.
+So much so, that neuroscientists and behavioral scientists have identified cognitive biases that make a difficult decision situation even worse. [iv]

 Liberating - because it is good to know the source of a persistent, hidden life challenge.